 3) Do power plants that provide aFRR have to operate continuously?

 Suppliers who have entered an obligation to provide aFRR must meet this obligation over the entire delivery period without interruption. aFRR can only be generated in plants that are in operation.
-The decision as to which of the prequalified power plants are used at any given time to provide the aFRR power lies, however, with the supplier.
-The concern is to ensure that the agreed volume can be provided in full.
+The supplier decides which of his prequalified power plants are used at any given time to provide the aFRR.
+In any case, he has to make sure that the agreed volume can be provided in full.

 4) What happens when a supplier cannot meet his obligation to provide aFRR due to technical problems?

 A supplier who cannot meet the obligation to provide aFRR due to technical problems must inform Austrian Power Grid AG immediately by telephone and also by e-mail.

 If the failure can be attributed to gross negligence or intent, Austrian Power Grid AG can obligate the supplier to pay a contractual penalty and compensation.